IBM ditches 2015 operating EPS target, shares slump 7 percent

 Revenue from the company's cloud service unit, which allows businesses to access software and data remotely, grew more than 50 percent in the quarter, while mobile revenue doubled.

-Still, they were not enough to offset weakness in servers and other hardware, as well as some software business lines.
+Still, they were not enough to offset weakness in servers and routers, as well as some software business lines.

 An appreciating U.S. currency, which lowers the value of foreign revenue as reported in dollars, also weighed on earnings and will have a significant impact on profits in the fourth quarter and in 2015, Chief Financial Officer Martin Schroeter said.